Enhanced Graphics Adapter: Hardware design

 Many EGA cards have DIP switches on the back of the card to select the monitor type.
 If CGA is selected, the card will operate in 200-line mode and use 8×8 characters in text mode.
 If EGA is selected, the card will operate in 350-line mode and use 8×14 text.

-Some third-party cards using the EGA specification were sold with the full 128 KB of RAM from the factory, while others included as much as 256 KB to enable multiple graphics pages, multiple text-mode character sets, and large scrolling displays.
-A few third-party cards, such as the ATI Technologies EGA Wonder, built on the EGA standard to additionally offer features such as extended graphics modes as high as and automatic monitor type detection.
+Some third-party cards using the EGA specification were sold with the full 128 KB of RAM from the factory, while others include as much as 256 KB to enable multiple graphics pages, multiple text-mode character sets, and large scrolling displays.
+A few third-party cards, such as the ATI Technologies EGA Wonder, expand on the EGA standard to additionally offer features such as extended graphics modes as high as and automatic monitor type detection.